Find out more about the different ways you can get involved with our activities.

 If you’re not sure if your suggestion is appropriate for SSHAP, please feel free to get in touch to discuss it with us using the contact form below.

-SSHAP is delighted to launch its inaugural Fellowship Programme.
+SSHAP runs a Fellowship Programme.
 Funded by the UK Foreign, Commonwealth and Development Office and the Wellcome Trust, the fellowship is focused on working with future leaders in social science to be able to apply their knowledge in humanitarian emergencies in locally relevant ways.
 At its core, SSHAP’s vision is to encourage emergency responses which are effective, adaptive, contextually informed and based on social and interdisciplinary science and evidence.
 The fellows will play a vital role in realising SSHAP’s vision.

-Throughout the duration of the fellowship, the programme will pair social scientists with practitioners in the same region to facilitate and encourage interdisciplinary collaboration and knowledge exchange.
-SSHAP welcomes eight fellows from East Africa, West Africa, Southern Africa and Asia to the programme.
+Throughout the duration of the fellowship, the programme pairs social scientists with practitioners in the same region to facilitate and encourage interdisciplinary collaboration and knowledge exchange.
+There have now been four cohorts of fellows from around the world, with one being facilitated in French.
 The fellows will have the benefit of working closely with leading thinkers and practitioners from within the SSHAP partnership between the Institute of Development Studies, Anthrologica and the London School of Hygiene and Tropical Medicine.

 The fellowship includes: